jfCoronel/OpenSimula/docs/user_guide.md

 pro.parameter("initial_time").value = "01/06/2001 00:00:00"
 </code></pre>

-Project and component parameters can be changed one by one or in bulk using a dictionary and the `set_parameter(dictonaty)` function.
+Project and component parameters can be changed one by one, in bulk using a dictionary and the `set_parameter(dictonaty)` function, or interactively using the project and component editors.

 <pre><code class="python">
 import OpenSimula as osm